Coronavirus and Workplace Mental Health

 Since coronavirus, national levels of anxiety and depression symptoms have risen by 50%, with work-life being a contributing factor.

 Due to the current economic climate, entire industries across the UK are subject to increasing external pressures.
 As extreme measures are taken to ensure businesses survive, these pressures are inevitably felt by staff at all levels of the workforce.
-This can lead to employees becoming stressed, anxious or depressed which can impede their performance and/or cause them to take time out from work.
+Further common wellbeing challenges that have arisen as a result of coronavirus and associated response measures include uncertainty over the future, working from home, changes to social routines and loneliness.

 The Cost to Employers